danielfriis/form_builder-tailwind/README.md

 # FormBuilder Tailwind

-Easily add Tailwind styles to your forms.
+Easily add Tailwind styles to your forms using the `FormBuilder::Tailwind` builder.

 ## Usage